-We are located high in the hills to the East of the village of Ballandean in the Granite Belt Region, which is Queensland's premier wine region.
+Our vineyard is located high in the hills to the East of the village of Ballandean in the Granite Belt Region, which is Queensland's premier wine region.

 Our vines are planted in eight small blocks, which are surrounded by native bushland and impressive granite rocks formations.
-We do not apply insecticides, allowing the many birds which live in the eucalypt forest surrounding our vineyard blocks to do this work for us.
+We do not apply insecticides, allowing the many birds and insects which live in the eucalypt forest surrounding our vineyard blocks to do this work for us.

 We spread mulch under vines.
 This helps with soil health and structure and also means that the vines make better use of the rainfall that they rely upon.

-Six different varieties of grapes are grown in our vineyard.
+Eight different varieties of grapes are grown in our vineyard.
 These are:

 - Cabernet Sauvignon